 Plymouth University

-The interview format is usually an MMI with 5 stations, lasting around 55 mins altogether and held from January.
+The interview format is usually an MMI with 5 stations, held remotely from January.

 Plymouth University mentions criteria including: